lkyuca/komorebi/README.md

 # komorebi
-show case off my config and the shortcuts i use
+showcase off my config and style i use i also included the shortcuts & startup methode i use